 2.1 Study design

-This review employed a systematic review methodology guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA 2020) framework.
+This review employed a systematic review methodology guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA, 2020) framework.
 The PRISMA model was chosen because it emphasizes transparency, replicability, and methodological rigor in identifying, screening, and selecting relevant studies.
 Before data collection began, a protocol was developed that outlined the objective of the review, the research questions, the eligibility criteria, the search strategy, and the analytical approach.
 The protocol served as a blueprint to ensure that study selection and synthesis were carried out objectively and consistently across all stages.

 2.2 Research questions